dapr12/mse-entropy-link/README.md

 ## Contributions

-Feel free to fork this repository, suggest improvements, or open issues if you find any discrepancies or have questions.
+Feel free to fork this repository, suggest improvements, or have questions.

-## License

-[Specify a license if you wish, e.g., MIT, Apache 2.0, or leave it as is if it's for personal/educational use without explicit licensing.]